A holiday in Rome people will not forget

 1. Slaughter Disorder 2.
 Stricken By Might 3.
 Autopsy 4.
 Metal Hell 5.
 Slayer 6.
 Martial Law 7.
 Warchild 8.
 Fatally Wounded 9.
 Seek And Destroy 10.
 Crib Death

 E-X-E started their short existence as a band mixing elements of conventional power metal and more furious speed/thrash metal.
 Although the band looked like a bunch of deliberate posers in the beginning, Stricken By Might is a fairly interesting though unavoidably patchy release.
 The album starts off fine with some fast, intense tracks and blatantly catchy riffs, but in the middle it degenerates into third-rate heavy metal cliches before fortunately returning back to the right direction near the end.
 Really, when the band can pull off such fine thrashers as Autopsy and Fatally Wounded, pointless and plodding tracks like Metal Hell are just a major nuisance.
 The most striking example of the talent this band must have had is the closing track Crib Death, a dark and devastating piece that even Slayer could be proud of.
-Despite its high points, Stricken By Might is something of a mixed bag and as such not completely successful.
+Despite its high points, Stricken By Might is something of a mixed bag and not completely successful as such.

 E-X-E - Sicker Than I Thought!